 Exams and Tests

-Metabolic syndrome is present if you have three or more of the following signs:
+You'll likely be diagnosed with metabolic syndrome if you have three or more of the following signs:

 - Lower your cholesterol by eating healthier foods, losing weight, exercising, and taking cholesterol-lowering medicines, if needed.